 Helen Rodger has a paramedic background and as such is well placed to carry out urgent home visits and conduct first line assessments at the surgery.

-Practice nurses Angela Gitto, Amy Armiger and Sally Cozens are available by appointment for various treatments, health promotion advice and screening, including smears, immunisations and vaccinations.
+Practice nurses Amy Armiger, Lisa Brown, Angela Gitto, Kelly Fletcher-Wilkinson & Kerry Miller are available by appointment for various treatments, health promotion advice and screening, including smears, immunisations and vaccinations.